xinyiyu18/DataProject2/README.md

 # DataProject2

 ## Process Description & Deployment Strategy
+All codes can be found in app.py.
 First, I created an MongoDB to store the data.
 Then, I used Chalice to create a project that run the Lambda function every minute for one hour.
 The Lambda function makes requests to the API and writes the response Json to MongoDB.
 The Lambda function will stop putting the data into MongoDB once the time is greater than "2021-05-08 03:05:01" utc time, which will be exactly 1 hour from the current running time;

 ## Code Explanation

+### app.py
-Line 1- 6: The code first import packages into Python for later use.
+Line 1-6: The code first import packages into Python for later use.

 Line 10-12: Then it connect to MongoDB.